 Lastly in books, Thrity Umrigar’s new novel “Everybody’s Son” looks to be an interesting novel that examines race and privilege in America.
-It’s about a neglected 10-year-old African American boy who thrives as a foster child to a white U.S. senator and his wife who pull strings in order to keep him.
+It’s about a neglected 10-year-old African American boy who thrives as a foster child to a white U.S. judge and his wife who pull strings in order to keep him.
 But when the boy discovers the truth about his life and his birth mother, he must come to terms with those who’ve meant the most to him.

 It sounds like a moving and timely novel from an author I have not tried yet.
 Author Celeste Ng says of it: With assured prose and deep insight into the human heart, Umrigar explores the moral gray zone of what parents, no matter their race, will do for love.”
 Hmm, it sounds like it’s a story worth exploring.